The Future – What can I do with a major in Event Management?

 The Jobs – Where are Alumni & Interns Working?

 - HPU Alumni Association, Campus Concierge, Community Events

 - Buckley Hall Events, New York City

 - Marriot Waterfront Hotel, Annapolis, MD

 - Event Planning DC, Damascus, MD

-- Disney Magic Kingdom Food & Beverage, Orlando, FL
+- Disney Magic Kingdom Food & Beverage, Orlando

 - Archdale-Trinity Chamber of Commerce and High Point CVB, NC

 - Baptist Children’s Homes of NC

 - both High Point and Colonial Country Clubs, NC